 - Afternoon: Tour of Highlands in Santa Cruz to see the giant tortoise and lava tunnels

 - Morning: Transfer back to Baltra Airport at 9 am (GPS)

 - Dive operator in the area since 2008

 - Maximum 8 divers per guide

-- Equipment Recommended: a 7 mm long wetsuit, a hood, dive gloves, an SMB and a marine GPS, and the usual diving equipment.
+- Equipment Recommended: a 7 mm long wetsuit, a hood, dive gloves, an SMB, a reef hook, and the usual diving equipment.
 All can be rented on board.

 - Insurance: Both dive insurance and travel insurance are mandatory.
 We recommend DAN Europe that has plans to cover both - ask us for a quote.